Evan94024/Evan-s-BlueStamp-Portfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+I Have Added a stand that makes the project look somewhat better and helps make the chosen symbol easier to see, and have added two latches that keep the bottom of the project closed.
+I also planned to add a small compartment in the bottom to store small things, but unfortunatley I ran out of time.
+One of the biggest challenges I have faced is making sure that I did not short the circuit.
+In fact, I have come close to frying my Arduino 3 times over the course of 3 weeks!
+As it turns out, I am prone to mixing up my ground and power wires, both on my servo and on the connections between the breadboard and the arduino.
+When these wires are mixed, the ground wire that should be provide a safe path for power to run in the case of a short circuit is recieving power, and as a result the power has nowhere to go and

 # Second Milestone